oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 * Link to data in public and private Object Storage buckets.
 * Load and analyze the news from REST endpoints.
 * Query data from ADW and multi-cloud data lakes such OCI Object Storage buckets and Amazon S3 (Simple Storage Service).
+* Improve query performance by using different techniques.

 ### Prerequisites